MantasTech/Tiny-Repo/HR_Dashboard/HR_Dashboard.md

 ## Project Overview
 This dashboard provides comprehensive insights into ChocoTeam company's HR dynamics.
 The following key business questions are addressed, offering a detailed understanding of workforce:

-1. **Workforce Distribution by Position**: What is the headcount in each job position within the company?
+1. **Workforce Distribution**: What is the count in each job position within the company?
 2. **Gender Diversity**: How is gender distributed across the company?
 3. **Age Demographics**: What is the age distribution of our staff?
 4. **Salary Insights by Position**: Which positions command higher salaries?